jaspervdj/turnstyle/README.md

  -  Allow relative creative in freedom in color choice and images
  -  But also ensure it is possible to create very dense images
  -  Allow users to implement and share code that looks like specific images
+ -  A relatively large number of primops should be possible so we can actually write real programs.
+This lead to using at least two numbers for primops.